Korean American Center Korean Language Classes and Camps

 • Ages: 5–18 years old

-Through its broader work, Korean American Center provides free youth leadership opportunities, supports linguistically isolated seniors, offers immigration guidance, connects families to essential services like food assistance, and offers a Free Citizenship Application Workshop in Irvine.
-It merged with Korean Community Services (KCS Health Center) in 2018 and maintains a strong, strategic partnership with KCS.
+Korean American Center states that it was founded to reclaim, preserve, and share Korean language and culture while building bridges across generations, communities, and cultures.
+It also provides free youth leadership opportunities, supports linguistically isolated seniors, offers immigration guidance, connects families to essential services like food assistance, and offers a Pro Bono Legal Clinic for the Korean community in Irvine.
+The organization merged with Korean Community Services (KCS Health Center) in 2018 to expand its reach and later returned to independent operations while maintaining a strategic partnership with KCS.
+The program has been recognized by CBS News, NBC, The New York Times, the Los Angeles Times, and leading Korean media.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.